yrc42/Winter2019_notes/psci/psci2.md

 * Bargaining Power
     * Since everyone want to join the winning coalition, as population competes to please the leader, and thus can cause policy overshooting, or policy drifting.

-## How are democratic and autocratic regimes similar?

-- Some autocratic regimes have elements in them that are democratic in nature.
-- Why do dictators maintain democratic institutions
+## Why do dictators maintain democratic institutions

+- Dictators’ immediate danger comes from elites rather than masses

+- But mass disapproval makes elites even more dangerous to dictators

+  ​      (1) capability: to suppress the masses, elites are made more powerful

+  ​      (2) legitimacy: when masses are dissatisfied with ruler, palace coups become more legitimate

 - To increase mass support, dictators allow more citizens to join the winning coalition

 - Members of the winning coalition receive benefits as private goods

 - However, private goods are rivalrous, and thus the more people you have the more competition there is.
 When membership becomes large, each member has less to share.

-- This is not the case for public goods such as those presented in a non-clientelistic society, the amount of public good is still the same regardless of population.
-- When winning coalition membership is large in a dictatorship, masses no longer value membership
+- When winning coalition membership is large in a dictatorship, privileges become less valuable.

 - In response, dictators offer public goods as concessions to the coalition, making it seem more like a democratic institution.

-- Dictators with large winning coalitions offer more policy concessions in the form of public goods.
-- Intuition: larger winning coalition → private goods value per person dissipates, but this is not the case for public goods -> dictators start providing public goods.
+- large winning coalitions -> more policy concessions in the form of public goods - Intuition: larger winning coalition → private goods value per person dissipates, but this is not the case for public goods -> dictators start providing public goods.

 - Monarchies/personal rulers – membership brings extreme private goods, due to the small size of the winning coalition.

 - Military state – membership brings some privileges, minimum winning coalition is medium size, and thus there is a combination of both private and public goods provided to the coalition.

 - In one-party states, few benefits trickle down to most members (one party states have quite large winning coalitions) I.e china and the CCP.
 Thus, they are likelier to provide public goods, least feasible to provide private goods.
 There will be greater attention to good public policy.

-## Why do dictators maintain democratic institutions?

-help a small ruling group deal with large masses
+In summary, it helps a small ruling group deal with large masses

 1. legislature: make policy concession creditable
 2. multiple parties: screen week spot in opposition
 3. elections: signal strength

-## Why have legislature?
+### Why have legislature?

 - Now: In periods where the masses are strong, the dictator prefers to make policy concessions
 - Later: when masses are weak, dictator prefers not to concede.